-Violence in nation’s capital is a day of reckoning for social media
+Violence in nation’s capital is a day of reckoning for social media.
+Twitter locks Trump account.

 “This is a demonstration of the very real-world impact of echo chambers,” she said.
 “This has been a striking repudiation of the idea that there is an online and an offline world, and that what is said online is in some way kept online.
 I hope that this eliminates the conception from people’s minds.”

-Facebook, Twitter and YouTube said on Wednesday that they were reviewing the situation and would not tolerate calls for violence on their sites.
+Facebook, Twitter and YouTube said Wednesday that they were reviewing the situation and would not tolerate calls for violence on their sites.
 In a statement, Twitter said it would take action against tweets that violated its policies and was “exploring other escalated enforcement actions.”

 YouTube said it removed multiple livestreams that showed participants storming the Capitol building carrying firearms.
-It also said it would elevate authoritative news sources on its homepage, search results and in recommendations.
+It also said it would elevate authoritative news sources on its homepage, in search results and in recommendations.

 “The violent protests in the Capitol today are a disgrace,” added Andy Stone, a Facebook spokesman.
 “We prohibit incitement and calls for violence on our platform.
 We are actively reviewing and removing any content that breaks these rules.”

-Trump also told his supporters to go home in a video that he posted on multiple social media sites on Wednesday afternoon.
+Trump also told his supporters to go home in a video that he posted on multiple social media sites Wednesday afternoon.
 “You have to go home now.
 We have to have peace.
 We have to have law and order,” he said, while repeating false claims that the election had been stolen from him.

-Twitter later added a label to Trump’s video, saying its claims of fraud were disputed and could lead to violence.
-Facebook and YouTube removed the video entirely.
+Twitter later added a label to Trump’s video, saying its claims of fraud were disputed and could lead to violence, before removing it entirely and then taking down the tweet where Trump inaccurately referred to a “sacred landslide election victory.”
+YouTube also deleted the video, as did Facebook, which also removed the misleading post by Trump on the “election victory.”

+Guy Rosen, a Facebook executive, said the social network took down the video because it was “an emergency situation” and the video “contributes to rather than diminishes the risk of ongoing violence.”

 Critics said the statements by Facebook, Twitter and YouTube were too little, too late, after calls for violence and plans for protests had already spread on the platforms.